-PROMOTION OF ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS - SFDR PRE-CONTRACTUAL DISCLOSURE
+PROMOTION OF ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS - SFDR PRECONTRACTUAL DISCLOSURE

-Product Name/Legal Entity Identifier: CRE Logistics REIT, Inc.
+Product Name: CRE Logistics REIT, Inc.

-CRE Logistics REIT, Inc. (hereafter referred to as "we", "us" or "our") promotes environmental and social characteristics, but does not have as its objective a sustainable investment within the meaning of Article 9(1) of Regulation (EU) 2019/2088 ("SFDR").
+CRE Logistics REIT, Inc. ("CRE") promotes environmental and social characteristics, but does not have as its objective a sustainable investment within the meaning of Article 9(1) of Regulation (EU) 2019/2088 ("SFDR").
+We have no employees in accordance with the prohibition on having employees under the Act on Investment Trusts and Investment Corporations of Japan, and relies on CRE REIT Advisers, Inc. ("Asset Manager"), to manage and operate the properties in our portfolio.
+CRE and the Asset Manager are hereinafter referred to collectively as "we," "us" or "our."
+References to "fiscal year" or "FY" are to the 12 months began or beginning April 1 of the year, unless noted otherwise.
 We have no reference benchmark designated for the purposes of attaining the environmental or social characteristics promoted by our investment units.